kashine6/Proportional-Sync-Feedback-Sensor/README.md

+**Optional but not needed:**

-If your MMU board's ADC pin **does not** include a pull-up resistor and you want a perfectly accurate voltage reading:
+If your MMU board's ADC pin does not include a pull-up resistor and you want a perfectly accurate voltage reading.
  You may **move the 0-ohm resistor** on the PSF board to an alternate position to eliminate any offset.

 <img src="Assets/6.png" width="70%"/>

+A list of recommended ADC-capable pins for common MMU boards will be provided below: